MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

 ## Import PySparkMagClass.py as a notebook

 In this section, you import PySparkMagClass.py as a shared notebook in Azure Databricks workspace.
-You could run this utility notebook from other notebooks.
+You could run this utility notebook from other notebooks later.

 1. Save samples\PySparkMagClass.py in MAG dataset to local drive.